magic-wormhole/magic-wormhole/docs/client-protocol.md

 At this stage, the client knows the supposed shared key, but has not yet seen evidence that the peer knows it too.
-When the first peer message arrives (i.e. the first message with a `.side` that does not equal our own), it will be decrypted: if this decryption succeeds, then we're confident that *somebody* used the same wormhole code as us.
+When the first peer message arrives (i.e. the first message with a `.side` that does not equal our own), it will be decrypted: we use authenticated encryption (`nacl.SecretBox`), so if this decryption succeeds, then we're confident that *somebody* used the same wormhole code as us.
 This event pushes the client mood from "lonely" to "happy".

 This might be triggered by the peer's `version` message, but if we had to re-establish the Rendezvous Server connection, we might get peer messages out